 Video costs money, but the cost pays off.
 According to Adobe, shoppers who view video are "1.81 times more likely to purchase than non-viewers."
 Especially with novel ideas and projects, you will want to include the viewer in your story - and video provides an ideal way to do this.
 If video is not an option, get digital renderings, introduce yourself to the camera, and discuss your story honestly.

 Pro Tip: Work on your video until it is exactly what you want.
 The viewer sees right through substandard quality.
 This tip applies to every project type.

 In the world of crowdfunding, there are two types of funding.
 Donation-based funding occurs when a reward is given to supporter.
 Investment or equity-based funding sells ownership in a business idea in exchange for funding.
 Check out projects like yours, or at least in your industry, to see what is being offered by others.
 Backers are more likely to give when interested in what you are providing.

-In a study released in "Entrepreneurship Theory and Practice," incentives were identified as a key element of success in a crowdfunding campaign.
+In a study, incentives were identified as a key element of success in a crowdfunding campaign.
 Aside from equity in a business, common incentives include everything from a purchase of a product, a limited edition of a product, a signed copy of whatever is being created, early access to purchasing, and even a logo or sticker for a business.